senserf/picos/README.txt

  R061216A  A transient state declaration is now legal for the first state (and
 	   produces the same code as state).
-Macro 'trace' previously expanded by SMPP is now a straightforward function.
+Macro 'trace' previously expanded by SMPP is now a function.

- R061223A  Mailboxes can now be destroyed (deleted) with processes waiting on
+ R070119A  Several changes and extensions inspired by VUEE:

-	   them.
+	   Mailboxes can now be destroyed (deleted) with processes waiting on them.
 Such processes are awakened regardless of the event.
 They can tell that the mailbox has been destroyed by looking at TheMailbox, which is then NULL.
 This is primarily useful for killing Internet